ferenckata/SQSeminarPaper/manuscript.md

 In this sense, they form almost a substitute for a more formal computer science education, which most bioinformaticians lack [@doi:10.7717/peerj-cs.839].
 Topics can arise from literature recommendations, previous education, own projects, code reviews, or effectively be a reproduction of a useful talk or seminar given elsewhere.
 The presenters benefit as well by having to research the topic further and present it coherently.
-It is not necessary to hold these meetings as regularly as code reviews, especially as the time investment may be taxing for the presenting individual.
-However, we recommend keeping them regular, e.g. at least once a month, given the amount of knowledge that can be learnt together (see Table @tbl:sq-recommendations).
+We recommend keeping these meetings regular, e.g. at least once a month, given the amount of knowledge that can be learnt together (see Table @tbl:sq-recommendations).

 The outcomes of these sessions are manifold.
 A few examples:

 1) a shared vocabulary that enables quick discussion about implementation details and code structures (e.g. object-oriented programming, design patterns, data structures and algorithms);
+2) awareness of previously unknown packages or technical solutions, improving software performance and quality (e.g. bioframe, S4 object system, R Markdown);
-2) a kind of toolkit and set of recordings we can sample from and build on in our own research projects (e.g. containerization, git features to ease and quicken software development, planning with UML diagrams);
+3) a kind of toolkit and set of recordings we can sample from and build on in our own research projects (e.g. containerization, git features to ease and quicken software development, planning with UML diagrams).
-3) awareness of previously unknown packages, improving software performance and quality (e.g. bioframe, S4 object system, R Markdown).

 During the software quality meetings, we have also explored the possibility of collaborative projects and pair programming.
 We experimented with collaboration on different software tools that are available for all members of the research group and developed by multiple people in the group (see section on Resource sharing).